mui/material-ui/docs/data/joy/components/link/link.md

 (WAI-ARIA: https://www.w3.org/WAI/ARIA/apg/patterns/link/)

-- When providing the content for the link, avoid generic descriptions like "click here" or "go to".
+- Avoid generic link call to action, such as "click here" or "go to".
   Instead, use [specific descriptions](https://developers.google.com/web/tools/lighthouse/audits/descriptive-link-text).
-- For the best user experience, links should stand out from the text on the page.
-For instance, you can keep the default `underline="always"` behavior.
+- For an optimal user experience, links should stand out from the text on the page.
+  Keeping the default `underline="always"` behavior is a safe bet.
 - If a link doesn't have a meaningful href, [it should be rendered using a `<button>` element](#as-button).

 ## Common examples

-These are some useful examples that demonstrate the composition of the link and other components as decorators.
+These are examples that demonstrate using the `Link` component together with other components as decorators.

 {{"demo": "DecoratorExamples.js"}}